microsoft/MSLab/Scenarios/S2D Failures simulation/readme.md

 ![](/Scenarios/S2D%20Failures%20simulation/Screenshots/SSHealthy.png)

-## Pull disk again and replace with different
+# Pulling disk again and replacing with different

 ````PowerShell
 #run from the host to pull drive